GreatTombProductions/pricing-shipping/squarespace-pod/README.md

 1. The store should not lose money on any sale (this is akin to setting a target profit margin of 1%)
 2. The difference between the final price (retail + shipping) should be as close to the actual production + shipping cost on average, with no gross inequities across products or regions
+  * In practice, some additional margin for marketing should also be considered.

 Since this is an inexact solution, there will inevitably be some products that end up more expensive than others, and some regions that are paying relatively more than others.
 However, doing this analysis is better than just using a rough heuristic because: